 Next generation of chip cards may speed adoption of tap-and-go payments

-This is a second wave of new cards, says Phil Sealy, senior analyst at ABI Research.Payment cards last about three years, he says, so the first EMV chip cards, which rolled out in 2014, will start being replaced with contactless chip cards en masse in 2017.
+Contactless cards represent a second wave of new cards, Sealy says.Payment cards last about three years, he says, so the first EMV chip cards, which rolled out in 2014, will start being replaced with contactless chip cards in 2017.

-While tap-and-go is common in Canada and some other countries that preceded the U.S. with the switch to chip cards, “A number of Americans will already be familiar with contactless payments through their use of Apple Pay and Samsung Pay,” he says.
+While tap-and-go is common in Canada and some other countries that preceded the U.S. with the switch to chip cards, “a number of Americans will already be familiar with contactless payments through their use of Apple Pay and Samsung Pay,” he says.

 To use the graphic on your site, use the following code:

-<center><a href="http://www.creditcards.com/credit-card-news/infographic-contactless-cards-flood-us.php”><img alt=”Infographic: Contactless cards set to flood US” border=”0" src="http://www.creditcards.com/credit-card-news/images/contactless-cards-flood-us.jpg” /></a> </center>
+<center><a href=”https://www.creditcards.com/credit-card-news/infographic-contactless-cards-flood-us.php”><img alt=”Infographic: Contactless cards set to flood US” border=”0″ src=”https://www.creditcards.com/credit-card-news/images/contactless-cards-flood-us.jpg” /></a> </center>